ewfx/gaipl-breaking-bad/README.md

 I uses BerTopic model to identify the topics within data

 ## 🛠️ How We Built It
-We used NLP & Topoc Modeling techniques to build this project using Google colab environment
+We used NLP & Topic Modeling techniques to build this project using Google colab environment

 ## 🚧 Challenges We Faced
 Data quality from open source required preprocessing